jzhong0821/History-Club/src/pages/about.md

 The Pirate Journal is a student-led publication run by the [RLS History Club](#rls-history-club).

-Founded in 2023 Fall, we features student work such as commentaries, critical essays, and historical analyses.
-We are constantly open for submissions.
-It is our mission to create an open platform for students at Stevenson School passionate in writing to share their opinions.
+Featuring nonfiction essays by students from [Stevenson School](https://stevensonschool.org/), we are constantly open for submissions.
+It is our mission to create an open platform for students at Stevenson passionate in writing to share their opinions.

 [RlsHistory.Club](/) keeps track of all published work from The Pirate Journal.